samkessaram/notes-cli/README.md

 ## What does it do?

-Right now, this project does 2 things:
+1. Creates new markdown notes.

-1. Allows you to create a new text file from the command line via `note <title>`
+2. Searches through previous notes.
-2. Create notes from user-defined markdown templates.
+3. Creates notes from user-defined templates.
-3. Organizes notes upon creation in `~/Notes/<year>.<month>/`
+4. Organizes notes in `~/Notes/<year>/<month>/`

 ## How to install